The Fourth Alabama Painting by Don Troiani

 Troops stationed at Romney, Hampshire County, Virginia, 7th Virginia Cavalry, Companies A, B (1st), B (2nd), C, D, E, & detachment of I, 26 June, 1861: Colonel A W McDonald, Sr.; Lieutenant Colonel T Ashby, cavalry, Provisional Army of Virginia; Company A, Fauquier Mounted Rangers, Captain R Ashby; Company B (1st), Howard Dragoons, Captain G R Gaither, Jr.; Company B (2nd), Letcher Brock's Gap Rifles, Captain J Q Winfield; Company C, Shenandoah Rangers, Captain S B Myers; Company D, Massanutten Rangers, Captain M Jordan; Company E, Bowen's Mounted Rangers, Captain W Bowen; Company I (25), Captain E Shands

-Note: Detachments of men from Alabama, Kentucky, and Maryland were assigned to the 7th Virginia Cavalry, Companies A, B (1st), B (2nd), C, D, and I, at Romney, Hampshire County, Virginia, between 19 and 26 June, 1861, and the Shenandoah Rangers and the Massanutten Rangers arrived at Romney, Hampshire County, Virginia, between 19 and 23 June, 1861; the Letcher Brock's Gap Rifles on 23 June, 1861; a detachment of Shands company on 24 June, 1861; and Bowen's Mounted Rangers on 25/26 June, 1861.
+Note: A detachment of men from Alabama, Kentucky, and Maryland was assigned to the 7th Virginia Cavalry, Companies A, B (1st), B (2nd), C, D, and I, at Romney, Hampshire County, Virginia, between 19 and 26 June, 1861, and the Shenandoah Rangers and the Massanutten Rangers arrived at Romney, Hampshire County, Virginia, between 19 and 23 June, 1861; the Letcher Brock's Gap Rifles on 23 June, 1861; a detachment of Shands' company on 24 June, 1861; and Bowen's Mounted Rangers on 25/26 June, 1861.

 March to Manassas Junction, 21-23 July, 1861